weldpua2008/docker-php/README.md

 How to install more PHP extensions

-We provide the helper scripts docker-php-ext-configure, docker-php-ext-install, and docker-php-ext-enable to more easily install PHP extensions.
+We provide the helper scripts docker-php-ext-configure, docker-php-ext-install, and docker-php-ext-enable ([from docker lib](https://github.com/docker-library/php)) to more easily install PHP extensions.

 # PHP Core Extensions